systane/courses/Es6/README.md

     console.log(age); //age = 200;

-In this example, you can notice that if you redeclare 'let' in the same scope, it will throw an error on our console, but in a different scope (different block of code), it works normally.
+In this example, you can notice that if you redeclare 'let' variable in the same scope, it will throw an error on our console, but in a different scope (different block of code), it works normally.

 Another interesting thing in `let` is when it is used in loop `for`.
 Let's look at the following example: